CyVerse-learning-materials/discovery_environment_guide/index.rst

 - All data (yours, shared, and public) are stored in CyVerse’s cloud-based Data Store and are accessible from anywhere in CyVerse, including the DE.
 - All computations run on CyVerse’s compute resources, enabling you to run analyses, small to large, beyond what your personal computer can typically handle.

-- When up- or downloading data from your desktop/PC, you must remain on the Data view page until the task completes.
-- When launching an app or importing data from a URL, you can log out or navigate to another view or operation after you start the task; an automated email notification is sent to you when those tasks are completed.
+- When launching an app or importing data from a URL, you can log out or navigate to another page or operation after you start the task; an automated email notification is sent to you when those tasks are completed.

 ----